 All three garage door spring systems have their pros and cons, and they’ll all eventually wear out and break.
 Unfortunately, that can be at the worst possible time.
 But fortunately, you can do a lot to prevent it by knowing the common broken garage door spring signs.

-Common Signs of Broken Garage Door Springs
+Common Signs That Your Garage Door Spring Is Broken

 There are a few different reasons you could be having garage door troubles.
 You might notice your overhead door acting strangely.
 Quite often, it’s a simple matter of your electronic safety eyes being blocked or out of alignment.
-Lack of maintenance also causes tracks to gum up, rollers to stick and hinges to seize.
+Lack of maintenance also causes tracks to gum up, rollers to stick, and hinges to seize.
 But sometimes you have a more serious problem like broken springs.

 A word of caution — broken springs are not something you should try to fix as a DIY project.
 Replacing and re-energizing garage door springs requires specific tools and a great deal of knowledge.

 Energized springs contain a huge amount of tension.
 Many people have been seriously injured or even killed by garage door springs suddenly releasing and striking them.
-Broken fingers, hands and wrists are common.
-Eye, face and head damage is also likely.
+Broken fingers, hands, and wrists are common.
+Eye, face, and head damage is also likely.

 If you find any of the common signs of broken springs, make sure you contact a professional garage door service company to check your springs and replace them if necessary.